 Children learn how to parent from their parents.
 Combine large numbers of people not being parented and having their cultural identity stripped away with the effects of intergenerational trauma and ongoing systemic racism, and it’s a hot mess that Indigenous Peoples are left to deal with.
 Canada caused this, and our government needs to do more to fix it.

-- Global News: ‘Disgrace’: Indigenous leaders blast Catholic Church for silence on residential schools
+- Dangerfield, D. (2021, June 1).
+‘Disgrace’: Indigenous leaders blast Catholic Church for silence on residential schools.
+Global News.

 - Legacy of Hope Foundation